palanca1818/marc/How-to-setup-server-to-serve-fonts.md

 ## nginx

-By default nginx has no default mime types for fonts, and wrong mimy type for `.eot` files.
+By default nginx has no default mime types for fonts, and wrong mime type for `.eot` files.
 Got to folder with configs and find where mime types are defiled.
 Usually, that's in `mimes.conf` file.

 1. Search `.eot` and string with it.
 2. Add strings below.